aws-samples/machine-learning-using-k8s/docs/mnist/training/tensorflow.md

-# Training MNIST using TensorFlow and Keras on Amazon EKS
+# Training MNIST using TensorFlow on Amazon EKS

-This document exaplins how to build a MNIST model using TensorFlow and Keras on Amazon EKS.
+This document exaplins how to build a MNIST model using TensorFlow on Amazon EKS.

 This documents assumes that you have an EKS cluster available and running.
 Make sure to have a [GPU-enabled Amazon EKS cluster](eks-gpu.md) ready.